Period pain (dysmenorrhoea)

 Period pain is the most common cause of pelvic pain.

 What is normal period pain?

-- it goes away if you use the contraceptive pill or take period pain medications
+- the pain goes away if you take period pain medications or use the contraceptive pill

 If the pain is not like this, it is not normal.

 Painful periods can be due to:

 - pain in the uterine (womb) muscle (myometrium), especially if the pain is on the first one or two days of a period